CarlieHamilton/KidsWorld/README.md

 - fork and clone
 - bundle install
 - update `config/database.yml` with your postgresql username & password
 - update `config/credentials.yml` with your cloudinary api key.
-In order to decrypt the file to edit, type ```EDITOR='code --wait'      rails credentials:edit``` into your command line.
+In order to decrypt the file to edit, type
+    ```EDITOR='code --wait' rails credentials:edit``` into your command line.
 - add your stripe api key to `app/controllers/purchases_controller.rb`
 - `rails db:schema:load`
 - `rails db:seed`
 - `rails s` to run the server

 ## Design documentation including,
-- Design process
+- Design process - on paper
+- ERD
--
+- Wireframe
+- User Stories in Trello board

 ## User stories

 We created a list of user stories that we needed to complete for our MVP, as well as user stories as stretch goals.
 They are as follows:

 - A user can view all items available for sale
     Sold items would not be viewable so that they do not confuse the buyer.
 A user would not have to be logged in to see all the items.

 - A user can buy an item

 - A user can sell an item (create a listing)
     A user can only create a listing if they are signed in.

 - A user can edit and delete a listing

-A user would only be able to edit and delete their own listings.
+    A user would only be able to edit and delete their own listings and if they are signed in.

 - A user can upload an image to their listing

 - A user can log in and out

 - A user can view the details of an individual item

 - A user can see a list of their past purchases (stretch goal)
     Goal completed.
 A user can view their past purchases.
 We implemented a Purchases model to record who purchased what item.

 - A user can see a list of their sold items (stretch goal)
     Goal completed.
 A user can see their sold items, who purchased them, and the person's contact email

 - A user can sort all the listings (by price, most recent, by category -- stretch goal)
     We have implemented being able to select a category, as a part of our main menu.
 Sorting by most recent is the default view.
 In the future we would implement being able to sort by price, and other ways of sorting.

 - A user can message another user (stretch goal)
     We envision this will be so that users can contact other users through the website to organise pickup or delivery.
 At the moment, users get access to the person's email address which is not ideal.

 - A user can post an item (stretch goal)
     For this we would need to implement a new model that stores a user's address, as well as perhaps a postage model that has the different postage rates for items (this could possibly exist as a gem).
 In the item model we may need to include a place where a user inputs the weight of an item.
 There may also be a boolean for if the user wants to send and item or it to be pickup/delivery only (such as, if the item is too large to easily send).
 Postage would then have to be added to every order, and when the order is complete the seller would have access to the buyer's postage address.

-### A workflow diagram of the user journey/s
+## A workflow diagram of the user journey/s

 ![User's Journey workflow](docs/userworkflow.png)